LootDropX/Android/README.md

 LootDrop is a **GPS-gated, on-chain asset distribution protocol** wrapped in a mobile scavenger hunt game.
 Creators pin digital loot — AVAX, SPL tokens, or NFTs — to real-world coordinates.
 Players physically walk to those locations, tap **Claim**, sign a transaction in their wallet, and the asset lands on-chain in their wallet.

 All asset custody and claim logic lives in a trustless **Solidity contract** on Avalanche.
 Supabase handles metadata, geospatial proximity queries (via PostGIS), and the leaderboard.
-The app targets the **Avalanche Mobile Seeker** device and is designed for the [Avalanche dApp Store](https://dappstore.avalanchemobile.com).
+The app targets Android & IOS users.

 Key properties:
 - **Trustless** — the Solidity contract enforces all rules; the client cannot lie about proximity